Greg Johnson (white nationalist): Views

 Johnson supports the creation of ethnicity-specific white ethnostates in which only white people would live.
 He has claimed that "Blacks don’t find white civilization comfortable".
 Johnson has claimed that white nationalism is not the same as white supremacy but "if forced to live under multicultural systems, we are going to take our own side and try to make sure that our values reign supreme."

 He has endorsed the white genocide conspiracy theory.
 He alleged that "The organized Jewish community is the principal enemy – not the sole enemy, but the principal enemy – of every attempt to halt and reverse white extinction."
 He has also made statements against Christianity, saying it is responsible for white "racial suicide".

 He opposes reproductive rights and access to birth control, writing, "you can't leave birth control up to the individual".
 He has said that white women should have children earlier in their lives.
 Johnson describes himself as "transphobic", writing that "transsexualism is a ghastly, insane phenomenon in America today, or in the white world today".

 Johnson has argued for more tolerance of homosexuality in white nationalism, writing that "I have met a number of homosexuals in the contemporary White Nationalist movement, and I have my suspicions about a few others.
 All of these people, however, are intelligent and accomplished.
 They are real assets to the movement."

 Influences

 Johnson has said he was influenced by the esoteric proponent of Nazism Savitri Devi starting in 2000.
 Under the pen name R. G. Fowler, he created "The Savitri Devi Archive", and Counter-Currents has republished a centennial edition of her devotional poems to Adolf Hitler along with a new edition of The Lightning and the Sun (1958), which deifies Hitler as an avatar of the Hindu God Vishnu.
-American white nationalist William Luther Pierce was also an influence, in particular his anti-Semitic pamphlet Who Rules America? (but not The Turner Diaries).
-Johnson has also said he admired Jonathan Bowden, the former cultural officer of the British National Party and a contributor to Counter-Currents who died in 2012.'
+American white nationalist William Luther Pierce was also an influence, in particular his antisemitic pamphlet Who Rules America? (but not The Turner Diaries).
+Johnson has also said he admired Jonathan Bowden, the former cultural officer of the British National Party and a contributor to Counter-Currents who died in 2012.